At Eden Futures, we support people who have a learning disability, autism and enduring mental health needs.

 Supporting people with a learning disability is the foundation of our service.
 Through years of experience, our staff team has a wealth of knowledge to call on when responding to the needs of all the individuals we care for.
+43% of the individuals we support have a learning disability.

 We support people with learning disabilities to live where they want, how they want and to have choice over who supports them.
 We enable people to develop and maintain master new skills and increase independence throughout a person’s life.

 We support people with a range of mental health needs, including psychosis, bi-polar conditions, personality disorders, depression and anxiety-related issues.
+Approximately 30% of the people we support have a diagnosed mental illness.

 We have a proven track record of providing flexible, creative solutions in supporting people with an autism spectrum diagnosis.
+Our Autism Strategy outlines aims to deliver exceptional autism specific support, enhancing the quality of life for individuals.

 Undertaking an individual autism specific assessment ensures we understand who the person is, how they are affected by their condition, as well as recognising their needs and wants, to allow us to provide person-led support.

+All staff members, including non-operational staff, must complete annual training on autism.
+The training provides a foundation and basic understanding, learning about the spectrum and how it affects people in different ways.
+For staff members supporting those with autism, specific training is provided once the initial assessment is completed to ensure the support provided is tailored to needs and requirements.
+This includes any communication requirements, sensory needs and how to manage challenging behaviour.
 Every person is recognised as an individual with differing needs and the starting assumption is one independence as opposed to dependence.
 Each person is supported to maximise their impendence with the opportunity to act and think without reference to another person.
 This includes a willingness to incur an acceptable, safe and appropriate degree of risk.

 Care is delivered to meet the needs of the individual and is supported by 24-hour on-call assistance should needs change.